-1. On 21 January 2000, the Scientific Steering Committee adopted an updated scientific report and opinion on the Safety of Gelatine.

-The opinion provides the following example of an appropriate production process in terms of eliminating TSE agents is: bones finely crushed and degreased with hot water and treated with dilute hydrochloric acid (at a maximum concentration of 4% and pH <1.5) over a period of at least two days, followed by an alkaline treatment of saturated lime solution (pH >12.5) for a period of 20 to 50 days with a sterilisation step of 138-140°C during 4 seconds.
-As an alternative to the liming step, a 0.25 - 0.30 molar NaOH treatment during 5-7 days at 15 °C $\pm$ 2° is considered about 2 log10 more efficient.
-Finally, it was stated that for bones coming from high or low risk countries, the liming or (above) NaOH step should always be included.
+On 21 January 2000, the Scientific Steering Committee adopted an update of its scientific opinion and report of 21-22 January 1999 on the Safety of Gelatine.
+The opinion provided the example of the (classic) acid-and-lime production process, which is considered to clear TSE infectivity that is possibly present by a factor of approximately 2.84 log10: "bones finely crushed and degreased with hot water and treated with dilute hydrochloric acid (at a maximum concentration of 4% and pH <1.5) over a period of at least two days, followed by an alkaline treatment of saturated lime solution (pH >12.5) for a period of 20 to 50 days with a sterilisation step of 138-140°C during 4 seconds".
+As an alternative to the liming step, a 0.25 - 0.30 molar NaOH treatment during 5-7 days at 15 °C $\pm$ 2° was considered about 2 log10 more efficient.
+Finally, the opinion stated that for bones coming from high or low risk countries, the liming or (above) NaOH step should always be included.